Diahann Carroll: Charitable work

 Carroll was a founding member of the Celebrity Action Council, a volunteer group of celebrity women who served the women's outreach of the Los Angeles Mission, working with women in rehabilitation from problems with alcohol, drugs, or prostitution.
 She helped to form the group along with other female television personalities including Mary Frann, Linda Gray, Donna Mills, and Joan Van Ark.

 Illness, death, and memorial

 Carroll was diagnosed with breast cancer in 1997.
 She said the diagnosis "stunned" her, because there was no family history of breast cancer, and she had always led a healthy lifestyle.
 She underwent nine weeks of radiation therapy and had been clear for years after the diagnosis.
 She frequently spoke of the need for early detection and prevention of the disease.
-She died from cancer at her home in West Hollywood, California, on October 4, 2019, at the age of 84.
-Carroll also had dementia at the time of her death, though actor Marc Copage, who played her character's son on Julia, said that she did not appear to show serious signs of cognitive decline as late as 2017.
+She died from natural causes at her home in West Hollywood, California, on October 4, 2019, at the age of 84.
+Carroll also suffered from another form of cancer and dementia at the time of her death, which was unrelated, though actor Marc Copage, who played her character's son on Julia, said that she did not appear to show serious signs of cognitive decline as of late 2017.

-A memorial service was held in November 24, 2019, at the Helen Hayes Theater in New York City.